 W. William Woods acts as a professional, independent, non-executive director.

-A Canadian and British citizen, he has a wealth of international securities market experience and specific corporate governance expertise.
+A Canadian and British citizen, William has a wealth of international securities market experience and specific corporate governance expertise.
 He was a founder, and remains a member, of the Judging Panel for the Canadian Hedge Fund Awards.
 Licensed by the Cayman Islands Monetary Authority as a “Professional Director,” he serves on the boards of corporations, hedge funds, and the general partners of private equity, private credit, and private lending funds; as a member of advisory committees for limited partnerships; and as an Independent Review Committee chair/member for Canadian investment funds.

 He is part of the directorship team at Hawksford Governance Services Cayman Ltd. and is a resident of Grand Cayman.